sort-jh/Applied-Trend-Analysis-in-R/README.md

 # Applied Trend Analysis R Workshop
-This repository contains materials for the Applied Trend Analysis in R workshop, covering the fundamentals of trend analysis, focusing on detecting and identifying for further investigation anomalies in public health surveillance data using the excessmort R package.
+This repository contains materials for the Applied Trend Analysis in R workshop.
+The workshop covers the fundamentals of trend analysis, focusing on detecting and identifying for further investigation anomalies in public health surveillance data using the excessmort R package.
 The workshop was originally developed for the 2025 CSTE Annual Conference.

 ## What You Will Learn
 The materials in this repository will help you to: